AlexBabka/commute-planner/README.md

 # Commute Planner
-Backend application exposing information to plan your commute via Rest API.
+Backend application exposing REST API with information to plan your commute.
 It is implemented with Spring Boot 2 and Java 8

 # Prerequisites